hecrj/coffee/README.md

 Rust is quite slow in debug mode.
 If you experience performance issues when drawing hundreds of sprites, enable compiler optimizations in your `Cargo.toml`.
-I recommend level 2 optimizations to be closer to `--release` performance:
+I recommend level 2 optimizations in order to stay closer to `--release`
+performance:

 ```toml
 [profile.dev]